 This example illustrates how volatility drag could impact total returns in a side-ways market.
 This is devastating to users that bought and held the 3x LT, thinking that it is a perfect reflection of the underlying asset.

 To address this issue, BLVTs are designed to reduce the impact of volatility drag by maintaining a variable target leverage, from 1.5x to 3x.
-BLVTs are less impacted in side-ways markets and tend to perform better with market momentum as prices move in one direction, but their value will not receive an oversized impact from market fluctuations.
+BLVTs are less impacted in side-ways markets and tend to perform better with market momentum as prices move in one direction.

 LTs increase or decrease their exposure in the underlying asset to achieve the target leverage for the day.
 As the price of its underlying asset goes up, it will take on more positions.
 Likewise, if prices go down, it will reduce positions.
 This is also known as rebalancing.
 Traditional LTs need to be rebalanced every day to consistently maintain its objective.